 Water parameters:

-- Comet goldfish are coldwater fish that prefer water temperatures between 65°F and 72°F. They don’t need a heater, but you may need an aquarium chiller if you live in a scorching climate.
+- Comet the goldfish are coldwater fish that prefer water temperatures between 65°F and 72°F. They don’t need a heater, but you may need an aquarium chiller if you live in a scorching climate.

 - The pH range should be between 6.0 and 8.0, and the water hardness should be between 5 and 19 dGH.